LI-Ke/spark-standalone-cluster-on-docker/README.md

 ### kafka

 For kafka, we add <b>links</b> to specify that to run a kafka, it's necessary to run a zookeeper firstly.
 The default port of kafka is <b>9092</b>.
-Since we are in a cluster mode and we only have one kafka broker in our cluster, we will define KAFKA_BROKER_ID as 0.
+Since we are in a cluster mode and we only have one kafka broker in our cluster, we will define <b>KAFKA_BROKER_ID</b> as 0.